Veterinary Pathology SAC

 Veterinary pathology is the branch of pathology concerned with investigation of disease in animals.
 Veterinary pathologists further specialise in a diverse range of species groups.

-- Dr Guy Davies - Veterinary Clinical Pathology Trainee
+- Dr Lou Dawson - British Society of Veterinary Pathology (BSVP)

 - Dr Kate English - Veterinary Clinical Pathology Specialty Advisor

 - Dr Marvin Firth - Trainee Representative (Veterinary Pathology - Anatomic)

 - Ms Fiona Howie - Livestock Pathology & Disease Surveillance

 - Dr Kate Hughes - International College Liaison / Research Committee Representative

 - Prof Peter Johnston - Vice President for Professionalism

 - Dr Pamela Kelly - Curriculum Development Representative